wswebcreation/rn-tango/README.md

-# LinkedIn Games Tango App
+# LinkedIn Games Tango App fir iOS

 I'd love to play the LinkedIn Tango game, but there is no history.
-So I've downloaded the history and created my own Tango React Native App with [EXPO](https://expo.dev/)
+So I've downloaded the history and created my own Tango React Native App with [EXPO](https://expo.dev/). **This project only supports iOS, NOT Android**

 ## Collect Tango data